-Country Strategic Plan been approved at EB.1/2017 and revised in October 2017 as per Budget Revision 01.
+Country Strategic Plan approved at EB.1/2017 and revised in October 2017 as per Budget Revision 01.

 Bangladesh graduated to lower-middle-income country status in 2015 and enters the era of the Sustainable Development Goals from a solid base, having made progress in reducing poverty, hunger and undernutrition in recent decades.